-In October of even years, the Board shall distribute an announcement and advertise in local media to promote knowledge of upcoming vacancies on the Board of Directors.
-This announcement and media advertisement shall indicate that a candidate application is available at the school office.
+In October of even years, the Board shall distribute an announcement to all parents/guardians of students attending the charter school operated by the Corporation and post notices at all campuses and resource centers of the charter schools operated by the Corporation to promote knowledge of upcoming vacancies on the Board of Directors.
+This announcement and notice shall indicate that a candidate application is available at the school offices of the charter schools operated by the Corporation.
 The deadline for the receipt of this application will the last business day in October.

 During the 1st week of November, an announcement will be distributed naming all the candidates for the Board along with their qualifications and interest.
-This statement shall be no more than 200 words.
+This statement shall be no more Page 82 of 103 than 200 words.
 This announcement will also state the date, time, and the polling place that the election will be held.
 This election shall take place in the last week of November.
 As it chooses, the Board may request that the School Advisory Committee hold a candidates' night during the month of November.
 The actual polling shall be run and supervised by the School Advisory Committee and the school Directors.